Insuring and shipping a luxury watch: Complete guide 2026

 The "Double Boxing" Technique

-Never ship the watch case alone.
-Place it in a plain cardboard box, which should then be placed in a larger shipping box with dense padding.
-This makes theft by "palpation" or "probing" impossible.
+Never ship the watch box on its own.
+Place it inside a plain cardboard box, which should itself be placed inside a larger shipping box with plenty of packing material.
+This makes it impossible to steal the contents by "feeling around" or "probing."

 2

-Avoid using terms such as "Jewelry," "Watch," "Luxury," "Rolex," or the trade name of your brand if it is evocative.
-Use the manager's first name or initials (e.g., "J.D.
+You must absolutely avoid using terms such as "Jewelry," "Watch," "Luxury," "Rolex," or your brand's trade name if it is suggestive.
+Use the manager's full name or initials (e.g., "J.D.
 Logistics").

 3

-Use reinforced tape (wire-reinforced) or gummed tape that cannot be removed without leaving a trace.
-Affix a signature or company stamp across the opening to deter discreet opening.
+Use reinforced tape (with a wire mesh) or adhesive tape that cannot be removed without leaving a mark.
+Place a signature or company stamp across the opening to discourage anyone from opening it discreetly.

 5. Special cases: vintage, secondhand, collectibles